Product documentation can be a great marketing asset for promoting both your product and your organisation.

 Customers rely on product information to inform their purchasing decisions, so product documentation can be used to support marketing initiatives.

 - Product documentation has a range of content targeted at different audiences.
-This can be a valuable source of content for marketing automation strategies.
+This can be a valuable source for marketing automation strategies.

 - The content is full of keywords, links and is well structured; all of which improves SEO.

-- High-quality product documentation ensures customers get the full value out of their product, so building loyalty.
+- High-quality product documentation ensures customers get the full value out of their product, and this builds loyalty.

 But poor-quality product documentation, like a poor-quality product, can have a negative effect.
 Poorly written content or inaccurate information can frustrate and drive away customers.